univalence/zio-spark/README.md

 - [ZparkIO](https://github.com/leobenkel/ZparkIO) a framework for Spark, ZIO

+## Spark with Scala3
+- [iskra](https://github.com/VirtusLab/iskra) from VirtusLab, and interresting take and typesafety for Spark, without compromises on performance.
+- [spark-scala3](https://github.com/vincenzobaz/spark-scala3), one of our dependency to support avec encoders for Spark in Scala3.

 ## Contributions

 Pull requests are welcomed.
 We are open to organize pair-programming session to tackle improvements.
 If you want to add